davila23/rottay-website/README.md

-# Rottay - AI & Blockchain Solutions
+# ROTTAY - AI & Blockchain Solutions

 A modern, professional website for Rottay built with Next.js, TypeScript, and Tailwind CSS featuring smooth animations and a sophisticated design.